medvedevgroup/mutation-rate-intervals/README.md

 ### Usage Overview

 The package has six parts:
-* Two front-send modules to compute theoretical confidence intervals: r1-from-minhash-jaccard.py and r1-from-nmut.py.
+* Two command-line programs to compute theoretical confidence intervals: r1-from-minhash-jaccard.py and r1-from-nmut.py.
 * A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 6 in the manuscript: